We Repair Joints non-surgically

-Click on the above triangle to listen to Dr. Jonas Skardis of New Mexico Pain Management, interviewed on KSFR-FM radio on the subject of interventional pain management, prolotherapy, PRP therapy, and automobile accident care (duration: 14 minutes, 54 seconds).
+Click on the above triangle to listen to Dr. Jonas Skardis of New Mexico Pain Management, interviewed on KSFR-FM radio on the subject of PRP/stem cell therapy, prolotherapy, and other forms of interventional pain management (duration: 14 minutes, 54 seconds).